 An anti-aging active ingredient that's claimed by its manufacturer to fight "all signs of aging" from dehydration, damaged skin barrier, and redness to age spots, wrinkles, and even pores.
 It works by telomere (the protecting end part of the chromosomes that get shorter during chromosome replication) stabilization and DNA maintenance and is claimed to be able to expand cell lifespan by a third.
 It might also improve the tissue quality by optimizing cell communication and cell metabolism.

-The manufacturer did a simple blind study with 24 participants to back up these rather extraordinary claims.
-They found that 3% Renovage cream used for 6 months increased skin moisturization by 30-58% for all panelists, improved barrier integrity by 19-46% for 75% of panelists and fade UV sun spots by 42 to 56% for all panelists.
+The manufacturer did a simple blind study of 24 participants to back up these rather extraordinary claims.
+They found that 3% Renovage cream used for 6 months increased skin moisturization by 30-58% for all panelists, improved barrier integrity by 19-46% for 75% of panelists and fade UVsunspotss by 42 to 56% for all panelists.